sophiahuangg/data-automation/README.md

 In essence, a Docker container is a lot like a lightweight virtual machine.
 They are very different (as you can see in [this thread](https://stackoverflow.com/questions/16047306/how-is-docker-different-from-a-virtual-machine)).
 If you're curious for rigorous definitions and the actual differences between containers and VMs, check out the thread :)

+You can also run Docker containers from a terminal window, if you'd rather not use it in VS Code.

 ## Data Version Control (DVC)

 We want to be able to version our datasets and store them remotely (not in the git repository) so as to not violate any of github's file size limits.
 Luckily, this is what DVC allows us to do.
 First, install DVC using the instructions for your relevant OS [here](https://dvc.org/doc/install) -- install the version that integrates into your command line (i.e. not the pip one; that will already be installed when you set up your environment).
 On Mac OSX, this is as simple as running `brew install dvc`.
 On Ubuntu, use `snap install --classic dvc`.
 On Windows, if you have the `choco` package manager installed, just use `choco install dvc` in `Cmder` (won't work in a non-elevated environment).
 You can download `Cmder` if you don't have it.
 If you don't have `choco` installed, install it.